Woongsik/chat-with-firebase/README.md

-# Chat with React & Firebase realtime dabase
+# Chat with React & Firebase realtime database

 This project was made by react & firebase (auth, realtime database, storage) You can chat with instant messages on the fly, thanks to realtime database in firebase.